rasmuspausgaard/tumorboardDNA/README.md

     johnDoe 112217976652	111184925465	111184925473    23

 The script will automatically look for fastq or cram files in subfolders at /lnx01_data2/shared/dataArchive/.
-This location contains read-only access to the data archive, containing all FastQ files.
+This location contains read-only access to the data archive.
 Theres no need to copy or move any input data.

-The user can point to a specific folder containing input data using the --fastq or --cram option
+The user can point to a specific folder containing input data using the --fastq or --cram option.

 This is only needed if input data exists outside the data archive (e.g. if data are in personal folders or stored at other KG Vejle servers).